CODE-at-TACC/summer-2015/raspi/light/01-led.md

 **Voila, your completed jumper wire**

-:star: **A note on wire colors:** Wires connected to **ground* are usually black, while wires connected directly to a source of current are usually **red**.
+:star: **A note on wire colors:** Wires connected to ground are usually black, while wires connected directly to a source of current are usually red.
 Beyond that you are free to use whatever colors you wish!

 #### Resistors

-Resistors are good at one thing: *resisting* the flow of electricity (otherwise known as current).
+[Resistors](http://en.wikipedia.org/wiki/Resistor) are good at one thing: *resisting* the flow of electricity (otherwise known as current).
 This allows you, as a circuit designer, control where and how fast current flows.

 A helpful way of thinking about electrical current and resistance is to think of it in terms of water pressure in a tube.
 If you have water flowing in a tube and you put a smaller pipe in line, there will be more resistance to water flow.
 On the other hand, attaching a larger pipe will lead to less resistance to water flow.